Telecommunication-Telemedia-Assessment/avrateNG/README.md

 ./videos/01.mkv
 ./videos/02.mkv
 ```
-you can also define a training playlist `training.list` all filenames can also be configured via command line interface of avrateNG.
+you can also define a training playlist `training.list`.
+The playlists to render are defined in the `config.json` file.
+Also set trainig to true or false in there.

 ### Advanced command line flags
 just run `avrateNG.py -h` and you will get the following screen:
 ```
-usage: avrateNG.py [-h] [-configfilename CONFIGFILENAME] [-playlist PLAYLIST]
+usage: avrateNG.py [-h] [-configfilename CONFIGFILENAME] [--standalone]
-                    [--standalone] [-trainingsplaylist TRAININGSPLAYLIST]
-                    [-shuffle] [-voiceRecognition]

 avrate++

 optional arguments:
   -h, --help            show this help message and exit -configfilename CONFIGFILENAME
-                        configuration file name (default: config.json) -playlist PLAYLIST    video sequence play list (default: playlist.list) --standalone          run as standalone version (default: False) -trainingsplaylist TRAININGSPLAYLIST
+  --standalone          run as standalone version (default: False)
-                        playlist for training session.
-If none is given: No training (default: )
-  -shuffle              Set, when playlist should be randomized (default:
-                        True)
-  -voiceRecognition     Set, when selection should be made using voice
-                        recognition (default: False)

 stg7 2017
 ```